-The transfer of funds into the School Mental Health Awareness Club Pipeline Pilot will now have a total budget of \$126,000 for club grants and senior student stipends.
+The transfer of funds into the School Mental Health Awareness Club Pipeline Pilot will now have a total budget of \$130,000 for club grants and senior student stipends.
+The goals established when the project was approved by the SCRP included:

-- I. Increase number of schools with active, student engaged mental health awareness clubs. - 2.
+- 1. Increase number of schools with active, student engaged mental health awareness clubs. - 2.
 Provide funding support to existing student mental health awareness clubs for activities and incentives. - 3.
 Encourage students, particularly those with lived experience, to engage and participate in campus mental health awareness clubs. - 4.
 Provide positive recognition and financial support to college-bound students who have excelled in their contributions to mental health awareness through participation in campus mental health awareness clubs.